What is down payment assistance?

 - FirstHome Grant: The grant could pay $2,500 toward closing costs or a down payment

 First-time home buyers and veterans may qualify for either type of assistance.
 Others can also qualify if they’re home buying in a low-income census tract.
 And the Iowa Finance Authority runs a similar program for repeat home buyers.

 All programs have income limits and price caps on eligible homes.
 You’d also need a credit score of 640 to qualify.

 Kansas Down Payment Assistance Programs

-The Kansas Housing Resources Corporation (KHRC) has a first time home buyer down payment assistance program.
-However purchases within the city limits of Topeka, Wichita, Lawrence and Kansas City and in Johnson County are not eligible for help.
+The Kansas Housing Resources Corporation (KHRC) has a first-time home buyer down payment assistance program.
+However, purchases within the city limits of Topeka, Wichita, Lawrence, and Kansas City, and in Johnson County, are not eligible for help.

-If you qualify, you could get a loan of 15-20 percent of the purchase price, depending on your income.
+- If you qualify, you could get a loan of 15-20% of your home’s purchase price, depending on your income.
 And that loan should be progressively forgiven over time, meaning it could end up costing you nothing

 Kentucky Down Payment Assistance Programs

 The Kentucky Housing Corporation offers two down payment assistance programs: